-In both films, Fan explores the topic of cultural difference and intercultural understanding.
+In both films, Fan explores the topic of cultural difference and transcultural understanding.
 He also satirizes cultural stereotypes and Eurocentrism.
-The theme of 'universal values' is further explored in Fan's 2022 film Wegen Hegel (Because of Hegel), a film that dramatises a queer Chinese-German crosscultural encounter set in Berlin during the Covid-19 pandemic lockdown.
-In this sexy, humorous and quirky film, queer desire traverses the orientalist/occidentalist fantasy; queer intimacy parodies the excessively rational, queer-unfriendly public health policies; narcotic experience subverts both the sex-negative Buddhist phoilosophy and the body-blind Hegelian philosophy.
+The theme of 'universal values' is further explored in Fan's 2022 film Wegen Hegel (Because of Hegel), which narrates a queer Chinese-German sexual hook-up during the Covid-19 pandemic lockdown.
+In the sexy, humorous and quirky film, queer desire traverses the orientalist/occidentalist fantasy; queer intimacy parodies the heteronormative, queer-unfriendly public health policies; narcotic experience subverts both the sex-negative Buddhist philosophy and the body-blind Hegelian philosophy.

-Importantly, in many of Fan's films, food and sex become ways for Fan to engage with serious political and social issues such as racism and Eurocentrism in a personal, intimate and light-hearted way.
+As Fan (2023) acknowledges, in many of his films, food and sex become important ways to engage with serious political and social issues such as racism and Eurocentrism in a personal, intimate and light-hearted way.
 While food and sex are related to identity, they are about more than identity and often embody the potential to transgress rigid identity categories and boundaries.
-As Naficy suggests, diasporic and exilic filmmakers often use an 'accented cinema' to negotiate with issues of identity, belonging and politics.
+As Naficy suggests, diasporic and exilic filmmakers often use an 'accented cinema' to negotiate issues of identity, belonging and politics.
 For queer diasporic subjects such as Fan, the issue of identity and visibility is particularly relevant.
 Instead of consolidating identities, Fan satirizes, challenges and does away with them.

-Queer curation
+Queer Curation